 Table 6 evaluates fulfilment of the Maastricht convergence criteria of the selected Central and Eastern European countries in the individual years of the monitored period.
 It shows that as regards the number of the fulfilled Maastricht criteria, from the specified eight countries of Central and Eastern Europe, the most successful are currently the Czech Republic and Slovakia when they have been able to fulfil all the convergence criteria in the past three years regardless the fact whether they are part of the ERM2 system.
 Also Bulgaria and Romania have very good results in this area when Romania have been successful in fulfilment of the specified criteria in past two years and Bulgaria even fulfilled three out of the past four years.
-Last country which fulfilled the convergence criteria in 2015 is Poland.
-The country which has been worst prepared for joining the Euro Zone as regards the Maastricht criteria in the long-term respect is Hungary and also the country which joined the EU last - Croatia.
+Last country which fulfilled the convergence criteria in the long-term respect is Hungary and also the country which joined the EU last - Croatia.
 Also Slovenia has to do quite a lot in this area despite its nine-year membership in the Euro Zone.